Overwinter pests are a common concern for many homeowners in NEPA as the temperatures rise and pest season rears its ugly head again.

-The ladybug, also known as the lady beetle or ladybird beetle, is often confused with an invasive species called the Asian lady beetle.
-While ladybugs are helpful garden pest exterminators, they tend to be more docile insects.
-They tend to stay outside when the temperatures drop.
+The ladybug, also known as the lady beetle or ladybird beetle, is often confused with an invasive species in NEPA called the Asian lady beetle.
+Ladybugs are helpful garden pest exterminators that tend to be more docile insects.
+They prefer to stay outside when the temperatures drop.

 Asian lady beetles, on the other hand, overwinter bugs.
-While they perform the same function as a typical ladybug, these insects tend to be a bit more aggressive.
+While they perform the same function as a typical ladybug, these insects tend to be a bit more aggressive, sometimes going so far as to bite people.

-They can even bite.
-As overwinter pests, the Asian lady beetle will hide out when temperatures drop and reemerge in the Spring.
-They tend to amass on windows, lights, and other areas with warmth and light.
+As overwinter pests, the Asian lady beetle hides out when temperatures drop and reemerges in the Spring.
+It tends to accumulate on windows, lights, and other areas with warmth and light.

-Ladybugs are harmless and helpful.
-Asian lady beetles are not so beneficial.
+Ladybugs are harmless and helpful, but Asian lady beetles are less beneficial.
 They both consume garden pests like aphids and don’t congregate in large numbers, but the Asian lady beetles seek shelter outdoors.

 The Asian lady beetle came over in the 1970s.
 They are brownish-orange in color, not the vivid red like ladybugs.
 They are bigger and can be identified by the white M on their heads.